stroiman/go-dom/README.md

 # go-dom - Headless browser for Go

-> [!WARNING]
->
-> This project is facing a restructure, so be aware that you need to update
-> dependencies, if you depend on this.

 > [!NOTE]
 >
 > This is still in development, and has not reached a level of usability.